 |May 19 – 20||Algebra Modules 1 & 2|

 |May 21||Biology and Algebra Make-Up Exams (if absent from regular testing window)|

 |May 24 – 25||Literature Modules 1 & 2|

 |May 26 – 28||Biology, Literature and Algebra Make-Up Exams (if absent from regular testing window)|

 Chapter 4 of Title 22 of the Pa.
 Code (22 Pa. code 4.4) provides for the right of any parent/guardian to excuse his/her child from the state assessment if, upon inspection of the testing materials, he/she finds the assessment to be in conflict with his/her religious beliefs.
 This is the only basis for a parent/guardian to excuse his or her child from the statewide assessments.

-Procedure for parent/guardian to request that student be excused from the PSSA/Keystone Exam(s):
+Procedure for parent/guardian to request that student be excused from a Keystone Exam:

-1. By April 6, 2020, the parent/guardian needs to initiate written contact with the building principal with a request for his/her student to be excused from the assessment(s).
+- By May 5th , 2021, the parent/guardian needs to initiate written contact with the building principal with a request for his/her student to be excused from the assessment.
 However, the parent/guardian may NOT opt out a student unless steps 2 and 3 (below) are followed.

-More information on the opt-out can be found here (external link to PA Code and Bulletin website here: https://www.pacodeandbulletin.gov/.
+More information on the opt-out can be found on the PA Code and Bulletin website here: https://www.pacodeandbulletin.gov/.